|Grade Levels||Group Size||Tutor Type||Qualifying Studies||Average Effect Size|

 All Program Managers and Family Engagement Coordinators receive 40 hours of initial training from national staff, either in-person or virtually.
 Regional Coordinators help hire, train, and provide ongoing management, professional development, and programmatic support for Program Managers, Family Engagement Coordinators, and Tutors as needed.
 Local team members can be hired directly by schools/ districts, in partnership with a community partner of the school/ district’s preference, or directly by the national Future Forward team.
 Throughout the program, lessons and student progress are tracked through the online management platform and used to monitor progress and appropriate curriculum delivery.
 Regular observations are conducted and used along with student engagement and implementation monitoring data to provide ongoing support and professional development for tutors.

-*Can vary greatly based on prevailing wages in a community and school’s desired staffing model
+*Varies greatly based on prevailing wages in a community and school staffing model

-Regional and national support infrastructure, training, online management platform, implementation manual and resources
+Regional and national support infrastructure, training, ongoing professional development, online management platform, implementation manual and resources, and all other site support

 Research on Program Outcomes

 One study of Future Forward met ProvenTutoring standards for low-achieving students.
-This randomized study, which took place in schools mostly serving Black students in Milwaukee, found an effect size of +0.51 for reading achievement.
+This randomized study, which took place in schools mostly serving Black students in Milwaukee in grades K-2, found an effect size of +0.51 for reading achievement.

 - Jones, C. J. (2015).
 The results of a randomized control trial evaluation of the SPARK literacy program.